Table of Contents

 - Visible signs of intoxication, such as slurred speech, dilated pupils, coordination issues, bloodshot eyes, clenched jaw, or speaking faster or more slowly than normal

-Everyone is different and some people may not show all of the above outward symptoms of substance abuse.
-However, addressing a person’s troubling behavior with compassion and understanding may be enough to open a dialogue about seeking help.
+However, addressing a person’s unhealthy behavior with compassion and understanding may be enough to open a dialogue about seeking help.

-Treatment for polysubstance abuse can be challenging because each person’s addiction is not necessarily driven by the physical and psychological need for just one substance.
-Instead, he or she might be chasing the effects of a combination of drugs.
+Addiction treatment options can be challenging because each person’s pattern of use is not necessarily driven by the physical and psychological need for just one substance like with an alcohol use disorder.

-Like any form of addiction though, polysubstance dependence is treatable.
-The most effective approach can be found at a residential, inpatient treatment facility with a trained staff of addiction professionals.
+Like any form of substance use disorder though, poly drug abuse is treatable.
+The most effective treatment outcomes can be found at a residential, inpatient treatment program with a trained staff of addiction professionals.

-The first phase of recovery usually requires drug and alcohol detox provided by medical professionals who are experienced in safely and comfortably overcoming withdrawal symptoms.
+The first phase of polysubstance abuse treatment usually requires drug and alcohol detox provided by medical professionals experienced in safely and comfortably overcoming withdrawal symptoms.

-The security of a residential facility allows a person time to safely detox and then begin to address the underlying causes of substance use and addiction.
+A residential facility allows a person time to safely detox and then begin to address the underlying causes of drug use and addiction.

 Therapies usually include one-on-counseling, group therapy and, if appropriate, family counseling.